ezclap-tv/shit-chat-says/README.md

 # shit-chat-says

-Markov chain that can be easily trained on Chatterino logs, and a prompt to generate messages from it.
+A set of services for collecting Twitch chat logs, training a Markov chain on them, and a chat bot to generate messages from said chat bot.

 ### Usage